iluwatar/java-design-patterns/monad/README.md

 * [Design Pattern Reloaded (Remi Forax)](https://youtu.be/-k2X7guaArU)

-## Known Uses
+## Real-World Applications of Monad Pattern in Java

 * Optional in Java's standard library for handling potential absence of values.
 * Stream for constructing functional pipelines to operate on collections.
-* Frameworks like Vavr, providing functional programming enhancements for Java.
+* Frameworks like Vavr enhance functional programming in Java by providing monadic constructs for better code maintainability.

 ## Benefits and Trade-offs of Monad Pattern